 - Choose a smaller brush: Many people make the mistake of choosing a paintbrush that’s too big.
 As a result, they end up with paint all over the place, and they can’t do the detailed work they wanted to do.
 It’s far better to choose a smaller brush than your actual needs than one too big.

-- Use stencils: If you’re not great at drawing, yet you want to incorporate some design work, use stencils to get the designs you want.
+- Use stencils: If you’re not great at drawing, use stencils to get the designs you want.
 If the design is very detailed, use the smallest brush you can find and work slowly and deliberately.

-- Using tape to do stenciling: It’s easy to understand why you’d be nervous about doing free-hand drawing or if you’re scared of smudging while painting, and it’s okay.
+- Using tape to do stenciling: It’s easy to understand why you’d be nervous about free-hand drawing and it’s okay.
 You’re probably worried that you’re about to ruin your favorite pair of shoes.
-If that’s the case, try the tip from Nick Iby and use painter’s tape to mask off all the areas you don’t want to paint at any particular moment.
+If that’s the case, try the tip from Nick Iby.
+He suggests using painter’s tape to mask off all the areas you don’t want to paint at any particular moment.
 The tape is easy to use, it won’t hurt the shoes, and it can keep everything safely masked off until you’re ready to add some color to that spot.
 You can even put the tape over areas you’ve already painted to keep them safe, as long as you follow a few simple guidelines:

 - Let painted surfaces entirely dry before you tape them.